layer-pack/lpack-react/readme.md

-# wi-layer-react-express
+# lpack-react

 A inheritable boilerplate with webpack4, react, sass, hmr, express & SSR support

 ## How to use ?

-Create a project with https://github.com/n8tz/webpack-inherit,<br/>
+Create a project with https://github.com/n8tz/layer-pack,<br/>
 Then add build profiles basing this package available profiles :

 - www    : A generic profile to make browser side builds